webfm/defect-app/defect-details-view.md

 * DOCUMENTS - document field is displayed as a list of icons see [screenshot](http://db.tt/AloUr4wF "screenshot")
     * if the document is an image display the image
     * <a name="doc-icon"/> if the document is not an image use show [this icon](http://www.iconfinder.com/icons/3784/download/png/128 "icon")
+    * document view will have take photo icon in edit view
+    * take photo behavior can be [found here](photo-annotation.md)

 static fields
 -------------